sanderson1307/sanderson1307/README.md

 - 👋 Hi, I’m @sanderson1307
-- 👀 I’m interested in FiveM Development and coding in Lua
+- 👀 I’m a fivem developer and Frontend developer
-- 🌱 I’m currently learning Lua Language but wish to learn C# aswell
+- im competent in HTML and CSS im learning Javascript and framework stuff like bootstrap and jquery,
+- i have also learned php and mySQL to do dynamic websites

 <!---
 sanderson1307/sanderson1307 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.